tmwayne/ide-vim/README.md

 ```

 ## Usage
-To start a interpreter, enter `:StartInterp "<interp>"`.
+To start an interpreter, enter `:StartInterp "<interp>"`.
-Replace `<interp>` with any valid shell command that opens a interpreter.
+Replace `<interp>` with any valid shell command that opens an interpreter.

-Use visual mode to highlight code you want to run and press `\r`.
+Use visual mode to highlight the code you want to run and press `\r`.
 If no code is highlighted, then the paragraph will be run.

 To quit and close the interpreter window, press `\q` if the cursor